openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/Macro/syntax_node.md

 ## Interpolating Syntax Nodes Using `quote`

-Any syntax node can be interpolated within a `quote` statement, and some `ArrayList` lists of syntax nodes can also be interpolated (primarily corresponding to scenarios where such node lists are encountered in practice).
+Any syntax node can be interpolated within a `quote` statement, and some `ArrayList` lists of syntax nodes can also be interpolated (primarily corresponding to scenarios where such node lists occur in practice).
 Interpolation is expressed directly via `$(node)`, where `node` is an instance of any node type.

 Below are examples demonstrating node interpolation.